mattmurr/compti.me/posts/serverless-kotlin.md

 tree.json
 ```

-The following command can be used to start a local server from which we can
+The following command can be used to set up the Lambda function we defined
-invoke the Lambda function we defined:
+locally:

 ```shell
 sam local start-lambda -t cdk/cdk.out/CdkStack.template.json
 ```

 Now we can invoke the function using the AWS CLI (, I always recommend checking
-out the `man`, `help` command or `--help` argument for a shell program):
+out the `man`, `help` command or `--help` argument for CLI apps):

 ```shell
 aws --endpoint-url http://localhost:3001 \